civilKaos82/Ruby-Phase3-WebDev-React/week-8/tuesday.md

 By being able to execute the following tasks, you will have learned the material for the day and can corroborate your learning.

-Task 1: Install and use a global NPM package: `create-react-app` Task 2: Name steps in mockup, static, `React.Component` design strategy Task 3: Identify atomic `React.Component`(s) from a mockup and create Task 4: Establish centralized, unidirectional data flow for communication between `React.Component` thus "composing" them Task 5: Articulate virtues of React based on experience Task 6: Use Lifecycle Methods to Retrieve Data
+- 1: Install and use a global NPM package: `create-react-app`
+- 2: Name steps in mockup, static, `React.Component` design strategy
+- 3: Identify atomic `React.Component`(s) from a mockup and create
+- 4: Establish centralized, unidirectional data flow for communication between `React.Component` thus "composing" them
+- 5: Articulate virtues of React based on experience
+- 6: Use Lifecycle Methods to Retrieve Data
-Task 7: Build a React Component around a Form
+- 7: Build a React Component around a Form
-Task 8: Iterate through a collection in JSX
+- 8: Iterate through a collection in JSX

 ## Lecture I: Implementing Widget-based Architectures with React

-* Task 1: Install and use a global NPM package: `create-react-app`
+- 1: Install and use a global NPM package: `create-react-app`
-* Task 2: Name steps in mockup, static, `React.Component` design strategy
+- 2: Name steps in mockup, static, `React.Component` design strategy
-* Task 3: Identify atomic `React.Component`(s) from a mockup and create
+- 3: Identify atomic `React.Component`(s) from a mockup and create
-* Task 4: Establish centralized, unidirectional data flow for communication between `React.Component` thus "composing" them
+- 4: Establish centralized, unidirectional data flow for communication between `React.Component` thus "composing" them
-* Task 5: Articulate virtues of React based on experience
+- 5: Articulate virtues of React based on experience

 ## Lecture II: Topics in React

-* Task 6: Use Lifecycle Methods to Retrieve Data
+- 6: Use Lifecycle Methods to Retrieve Data
-* Task 7: Build a React Component around a Form
+- 7: Build a React Component around a Form
-* Task 8: Iterate through a collection in JSX
+- 8: Iterate through a collection in JSX

 For demonstrations on this topic see: https://talks.devbootcamp.com/topics-in-react